arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/GlobalSetup.md

 master, and the instance *tcp://slave.domain.org:8530* as a slave.

-The goal is to have all data of all databases on master *tcp://master.domain.org:8529* be replicated to the database on the slave *tcp://slave.domain.org:8530*.
+The goal is to have all data of all databases on master *tcp://master.domain.org:8529* be replicated to the slave instance *tcp://slave.domain.org:8530*.

 On the **master**, nothing special needs to be done, as all write operations will automatically be logged in the master's write-ahead log (WAL).